Why Data Quality Determines AI Success | Basis

 Few technologies have reshaped marketing as quickly as AI.

-In the less than three years since ChatGPT’s public debut, generative AI has become embedded in many marketers’ workflows, influencing everything from media buying to creative development.
-And its influence is only expected to grow, with 90.7% of marketing and advertising professionals believing AI will radically transform the industry within the next three to five years.
+In the less than four years since ChatGPT’s public debut, AI has become increasingly embedded in many marketers’ workflows, influencing everything from media buying to creative development.
+Now, its role is expanding.

 AI Can Transform Marketing—If the Inputs Are Right